-- 2.1 Our appointed person (First Aid Coordinator) undertakes and records an annual review.
-A First Aid Needs Assessment is carried out to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location and the needs of individuals. - 2.2 Our First Aid Needs Assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
-It also includes careful planning for any trips and visits, including residential and higher risk trips which always include a suitably trained first aider, in keeping with our Educational Visits policy. - 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals.
+- 2.1 Our appointed person (First Aid Coordinator) undertakes and records an annual review of procedure and provision.
+A First Aid Needs Assessment is carried out to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location, and the needs of individuals. - 2.2 Our First Aid Needs Assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
+It also includes careful planning for any trips and visits, including residential, overseas and adventurous trips which always include a suitably trained first aider, in keeping with our Educational Visits policy. - 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals.
 It outlines the requirements for documenting necessary treatment once applied.
-The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at other times when the school facilities are used. - 2.5 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker.
-We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment.
-Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid. - 2.6 In case of an accident, Cognita Hastings School has an agreement with AXA.
+The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during Physical Education and sports activities, and at other times when the school facilities are used. - 2.5 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or school system for this purpose.
+We must inform parent(s)/carer(s) of any accident or injury or any first aid treatment on the same day, or as soon as reasonably practicable.
+Records are stored confidentially in Medical Tracker. - 2.6 [In case of an accident, Cognita Hastings School has an agreement with AXA.
 The accident declaration form must be completed by the school, including the AXA accident number if possible and the parents take the child to the hospital/dentist of their choice.
-The hospital/dentist can request the AXA accident number if not already completed by calling +34

-911 11 71 23.
+The hospital/dentist can request the AXA accident number if not already completed by calling +34 FIRST AID POLICY Page 3 of 10 2023 911 11 71 23.
 Any bill or report should be sent to the following email address: siniestros.gestioncorporalesnoauto@axa.es